FEFAC/FEFANA Virtual Conference: Animal Health and Welfare: what role for Animal Nutrition?

 Benoit Anquetil, Managing Director, Cargill Animal Nutrition Western Europe

-International Symposium on Sustainable Animal Production and Health, 22-26 June 2020, Vienna
+International Symposium on Sustainable Animal Production and Health, 28 June - 2 July 2021, Vienna

 The objectives of the symposium are to provide information and share knowledge on modern and novel technologies in animal production and health, and their application to support sustainable livestock production systems.
 Besides, to identify capacity and research needs and to address gaps and new opportunities for the effective transfer of nuclear and nuclear derived/related technologies and building capacities for ameliorating or solving factors that are limiting livestock productivity and causing animal diseases.

 The symposium welcomes scientists, academics, research managers, laboratory personnel, policy-makers from governmental and non-governmental organizations, private sector actors and representatives of international and national donor agencies, foundations and trusts.